yongdd/langevin-fts/README.md

   + The default platform is cuda for 2D and 3D, and cpu-mkl for 1D.
   + Use FTS in 1D and 2D only for the tests.
 It does not have a physical meaning.
   + To run simulation using only 1 CPU core, set `os.environ["OMP_MAX_ACTIVE_LEVELS"]="0"` in the python script.
 As an example, please see 'examples/scft/Gyroid.py'.
+  + The calculated structure function is correct only in the disordered phase.
+  + L-FTS is one of the partial saddle-point approximation methods, which apply saddle-point approximation to all imaginary fields.
+It is known that L-FTS give accurate results for AB-type block copolymers, where the saddle-point approximation is applied only onto the pressure field.
+However, it has not been confirmed that L-FTS gives accurate results for ABC-type block copolymers, where one of the exchange fields can be an imaginary field.
+In this case, the field fluctuations would not be fully reflected, and run this simulation at your own risk.
 + If your ultimate goal is to use deep learning boosted L-FTS, you may use the sample scripts of DL-FTS repository. (https://github.com/yongdd/deep-langevin-fts) (One can easily turn on/off deep learning from the scripts.)
 + To achieve the best performance, use the DL-FTS version even if you will not exploit DL.
 Because DL-FTS version performs python array operations on GPU.
 + The unit of length in this library is *aN^(1/2)* for both `Continuous` and `Discrete` chain models, where *a* is a reference statistical segment length and *N* is a reference polymerization index.
 The fields acting on chain are defined as `per reference chain` potential instead of `per reference segment` potential.
 The same notation is used in [*Macromolecules* **2013**, 46, 8037].
 If you want to obtain the same fields used in [*Polymers* **2021**, 13, 2437], multiply *ds* to each field.
 Please refer to [*J. Chem.
 Phys.* **2014**, 141, 174103] to learn how to formulate polymer mixtures composed of multiple distinct polymers in the reference polymer length unit.